 FedWeek’s recent article entitled “How Assets Are Titled Can Make a Big Difference” discusses the different ways property may be titled, and the significance of each one.

-Joint Tenants with Right of Survivorship is when one co-owner dies, all assets held this way automatically pass to the survivor.
-One joint owner can take over if the other is incapacitated, and jointly held assets don’t go through probate.
+- Joint Tenants with Right of Survivorship is when one co-owner dies, all assets held this way automatically pass to the survivor.
+One joint owner can take over if the other is incapacitated, and jointly held assets do not go through probate.

-Tenants in Common means there’s a divided interest, although none of the owners may claim to own a specific part of the property.
+- Tenants in Common means there is a divided interest, although none of the owners may claim to own a specific part of the property.
 At the death of one of the joint owners, the share owned by the deceased must pass through their will to determine ownership.
-The surviving joint owner doesn’t automatically own the entirety of assets.
+The surviving joint owner does not automatically own the entirety of assets.

-Community Property may only be used by married couples in community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin).
+- Community Property may only be used by married couples in community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin).
 Each person owns an undivided interest in the entire property.
-When a spouse dies, the survivor automatically receives the entire interest, so there’s no need for probate.
-Community property can’t be controlled by a person’s will or trust.
+When a spouse dies, the survivor automatically receives the entire interest, so there is no need for probate.
+Community property cannot be controlled by a person’s will or trust.

 Ask an experienced estate planning attorney to review your estate plan and how assets are titled.
-Book a free call with Rod Hatley today!
+Schedule a free consultation with Rod Hatley today!